 This geopolitical split mirrored the broader divide between NATO (led by the United States) and the Warsaw Pact (led by the Soviet Union).

 West Berlin adopted a democratic, capitalist system, reflecting the principles of its Western allies.
-It was part of the Federal Republic of Germany, characterized by a multi-party system, free-market economy and respect for individual freedoms.
+It was part of the Federal Republic of Germany, characterised by a multi-party system, free-market economy and respect for individual freedoms.

 In contrast, East Berlin was the capital of the German Democratic Republic, a socialist state under the influence of the Soviet Union, featuring a one-party system and a centrally planned economy.

-The economic disparity between East and West Berlin was substantial.
 West Berlin thrived as an economic hub, benefiting from the Marshall Plan and the subsequent Wirtschaftswunder (economic miracle).
-It experienced rapid industrialization, economic growth and an improved standard of living.
+It experienced rapid industrialisation, economic growth and an improved standard of living.

 On the other hand, East Berlin faced economic challenges under a centrally planned economy, leading to inefficiencies, shortages and lower living standards.